 11. Choose a family devotional to go through with your children this summer.
-You’ll find reviews of my favorites in this post and this post.
 I find it easiest to do these at night, although I’ve been trying to teach the kids how to read the Bible and journal on their own for a few minutes in the mornings before chores.

 12. Make a bucket list of day/field trip ideas for the summer.
 Below is our list from a few years ago.
 Some of the best memories and learning experiences from our last few summers have been these day trips with friends.

 13. Let your kids set up a lemonade stand.
 It’s impossible to create another learning opportunity like a lemonade stand that is so fun and motivating for them.
 Kids have to learn to work as a team, come up with an advertising strategy, think through their products and set up, set a reasonable price, and use their math skills to take money and give change.
 We’ve even had a chance to talk about supply and demand and setting up contracts with other team members at our most recent lemonade stand. 😉

 14. Go to the library once a week.
 This is one of the best and easiest learning activities of all.
 We fill our arms with books, audio CDs, and DVDs.
 Then, in the afternoons, I try to encourage the kids to take a little downtime and read in their rooms each day.